The Georgia Department of Public Health has several initiatives aimed at promoting improved linkage, engagement, and retention in care:

 Care and Prevention in the United States (CAPUS) Resource Hub

-The CAPUS Resource Hub is a new tool which will facilitate linkage to HIV/AIDS care and social services statewide.
+The CAPUS Resource Hub is a new tool which facilitates linkage to HIV/AIDS care and social services statewide.
 Components of the hub include a Ryan White Eligibility Portal (which includes a perinatal HIV case management screening feature), Mapping and Testing tool, a Resource Directory, and a Medical Information page.
-Once completed, the Resource Hub will serve as Georgia’s primary resource for HIV/AIDS service and linkage information.
-This centralized entity will leverage existing resources and expand the treatment, testing, and prevention capabilities of Georgia organizations within the HIV/AIDS realm.
-The CAPUS Resource Hub will launch on September 30, 2014.
+This centralized entity leverages existing resources and expands the treatment, testing, and prevention capabilities of Georgia organizations within the HIV/AIDS realm.

 Each year, roughly 300 HIV positive inmates are released from prison.
 In order to link them to critical medical and social services, The Office of HIV/AIDS works closely with The Department of Corrections to provide pre-release case management services.
 For more information about pre-release services please contact Chayne Rensi, Pre-Release Planning Program Manager at 478-992-5933.

 Anti-Retroviral Treatment and Access to Services (ARTAS) Linkage Case Management (ALCM)